-78. The supervisor and the external auditor should have an effective relationship that includes appropriate communication channels for the exchange of information relevant to carrying out their respective statutory responsibilities.28 External auditors may identify weaknesses in a bank sooner than the supervisor, such as during the statutory financial audit or in the course of executing an on-site examination on behalf of the supervisors.
+examination on behalf of the supervisors.
 A bank's external auditor should identify and assess the risks of material misstatement in the bank's financial statements, taking into consideration the complexities of banking activities and the need for banks to have a strong control environment.
 Where significant risks of that nature are identified, the auditor should respond appropriately.
-Beyond this, external auditors may also uncover other material issues during their audit work, such as material breach(es) of prudential requirements that are relevant for communication to the supervisor.
-Hence, by periodically meeting with external auditors and regularly following the auditor's reports and letters, the supervisor can gain an early indication of control weaknesses or areas of high risk in the bank.
+Hence, by regularly following the auditor's reports and letters, the supervisor can gain an early indication of control weaknesses or areas of high risk in the bank.

-79. For small banks in which equity capital is narrowly or privately held, external audits can be especially helpful to supervisors in the early identification of needed improvements in financial management.
-External auditors' reports and letters may contain information on deficiencies - eg weaknesses in internal controls related to financial reporting - that may have a significant impact on the safety and soundness of the institution.
-For larger banks, such findings may also contribute to a safe and sound banking system.

-80. The auditor's reports and letters to the bank and its board of directors should be available for the supervisor at the bank.
+- 79. For small banks in which equity capital is narrowly or privately held, external audits can be especially helpful to supervisors in the early identification of needed improvements in financial management.
+External auditors' reports and letters may contain information on deficiencies eg weaknesses in internal controls related to financial reporting that may have a significant impact on the safety and soundness of the institution.
+For larger banks, such findings may also contribute to a safe and sound banking system. - 80.
+The auditor's reports and letters to the bank and its board of directors should be available for the supervisor at the bank.
 The supervisor may wish to arrange to directly receive a copy of all such reports and letters.
 Moreover, where this is allowed, supervisors should review auditors' work papers to better focus their resources and avoid unnecessary duplication.
-Supervisors should also carefully consider that independence issues, such as providing consulting services to the bank that they audit, may impair the effectiveness of a bank's external auditor in identifying weaknesses.

-81. There should be regular and effective dialogue between the banking supervisory authority and the relevant audit oversight body.29 In many jurisdictions, audit oversight bodies are responsible for independently monitoring the quality of statutory audits as well as audit firms' policies and procedures supporting such quality.
+Supervisors should also carefully consider that independence issues, such as providing consulting services to the bank that they audit, may impair the effectiveness of a bank's external auditor in identifying weaknesses. - 81.
+There should be regular and effective dialogue between the banking supervisory authority and the relevant audit oversight body.
+In many jurisdictions, audit oversight bodies are responsible for independently monitoring the quality of statutory audits as well as audit firms' policies and procedures supporting such quality.
 Therefore, banking supervisory authorities and audit oversight bodies have a strong mutual interest in ensuring high-quality audits by audit firms.
 Effective dialogue can be established through both formal (eg regularly scheduled meetings) and informal channels (eg ad hoc discussions, telephone conversations).